vyos/vyos-documentation/docs/cli.rst

 Operational mode allows for commands to perform operational system tasks and view system and service status, while configuration mode allows for the modification of system configuration.
-The command tree page lists available commands and their functions.
+The :ref:`command tree page<commandtree>` lists available commands and their functions.

 The CLI provides a built-in help system.
 In the CLI the **[?]** key may be used to display available commands.
 The **[tab]** key can be used to auto-complete